EDEN757/crypto_sentiment_analysis/README.md

 - Bitcoin price data via Yahoo Finance API
 - S&P 500 index price data via Yahoo Finance API

 All collected data is stored in MongoDB with precise timestamps, making it ideal for time series analysis and correlation studies.
+The system is designed to run on a Linux server using crontab for automated data collection and analysis.

 ## Project Structure